-For Print Range in the Print dialog box, the radio button for All is selected by default.
-If you look a little lower in the dialog box (in the Print what section) you'll see that the radio button for Active sheet(s) is also selected by default (see again Fig. 4.23 on the previous page).
+In the Print dialog box, in the Settings section, you'll see that Print Active sheets is selected by default (see Fig. 4.25 on the previous page).

-These are the appropriate settings for our Grade book spreadsheet.
+These are the appropriate settings for our Gradebook spreadsheet.
 We'll check out other options in Lesson 5.

-Click on OK to print your Grade 4 2007 Grade book (it should print in Landscape orientation without gridlines or row and column headings)
+Click on OK to print your Grade 4 2013 Grade book (it should print in Landscape orientation without gridlines or row and column headings)

 The printer will print the Grade book so you can send it to your instructor.

 For further reinforcement of the options for printing a spreadsheet, let's print the Grade book again, but this time we'll include the row and column headers and the gridlines using a slightly different method.

-Select Office button > Print > Print Preview, and click on the Page Setup button to bring up the Page Setup dialog box (Fig. 4.24)
+Select File menu > Print, and click on the Page Setup button to bring up the Page Setup dialog box (Fig. 4.26)